volitank/nala/docs/nala.8.md

 **install**
 : > **install** works similar to the way it does in **apt**. **nala** takes multiple packages as arguments and will install all of them just like **apt**.

+	**-f, \--fix-broken** attempts to fix broken packages.
+By default Nala will attempt to fix them.
+This switch exists so if you install something with **dpkg** and it needs extra dependencies to work you can run **nala install --fix-broken**.

 : > **nala** downloads packages in parallel.
 Along with this **nala** can download packages from multiple mirrors concurrently to speed up package downloads further.
 We put in place a limit to 2 packages per mirror so we don't put too much pressure on them.
 This caps out at a maximum of 16.

 **remove**